Horst Fischer: Arrest, trial, and execution

-After the war, Fischer, got his SS blood group tattoo removed to avoid detection.
+After the war, Fischer got his SS blood group tattoo removed to avoid detection.
 He then carried on with his medical career in the German Democratic Republic for 20 years.
 He got married, had four children, and lived life as a middle-class citizen.
 Fischer practiced medicine in the countryside under an alias, giving examinations and vaccinations to kindergarteners.
 Although Fischer kept his crimes a secret, he reportedly believed enough time had passed that he would not be punished for his crimes.

-In 1959, a West German officials received material on what Fischer had done in Auschwitz.
+In 1959, a West German official received material on what Fischer had done in Auschwitz.
 On 6 April 1960, a West German court in Ludwigsburg issued a warrant for Fischer's arrest, but failed to locate his whereabouts.
-In 1961, the East German government reprimanded the Stasi for having failed to track down any Auschwitz personnel since the 1950s.
-As a result, the Stasi heavily intensified their search for Fischer and others.
 Fischer drew attention himself by crossing over the border to West Germany and speaking negatively about East Germany.
 The Stasi became aware of Fischer's crimes in April 1964.
 They contacted the West German government and requested data on his crimes.
 West German officials handed over everything they had.

 On 11 June 1965, the Stasi arrested Fischer under the pretense of investigating a hit-and-run accident.
-Fearing he would try to flee west or elsewhere, or commit suicide, officials did not reveal their actual investigation to until Fischer had been remanded to Hohenschönhausen Prison.
-There, Fischer was interrogated over a period of 7 months.
+Fearing he would try to flee west or elsewhere, or commit suicide, officials did not reveal their investigation until Fischer had been remanded to Hohenschönhausen Prison.
+There, Fischer was interrogated over a period of seven months.